 Pacific Health Center and Kline appealed the case.
 In September 2006, the Washington Court of Appeals upheld the finding that use of the electrodermal testing machine constituted the unauthorized practice of medicine, naturopathy and acupuncture.
-However, the court also reversed the lower court’s finding that this violated the Consumer Protection Act and lifted the requirement that the defendants pay civil penalties, restitution and attorneys’ fees and ordered the state to pay the defendant's attorneys fees.
+However, the court also reversed the lower court’s finding that this violated the Consumer Protection Act, lifted the requirement that the defendants pay civil penalties, restitution and attorneys’ fees and ordered the state to pay the defendant's attorneys fees.

 Kline is no longer doing in business in Washington state.
 The Attorney General’s Office believes Pacific Health Center administered its “electrodermal testing” to at least 5,000 consumers.

 Media Contact: Kristin Alexander, Seattle Media Relations Manager, (206) 464-6432